Do you want teachers at your school to be able to successfully teach students how to code?

 - Ensure each student who will take the subject has access to a computer with a modern web browser, Internet access, and their own email address

-Beyond that, CS in Schools will do all the work of providing lessons, a volunteer to coach and mentor the teacher, and resources to work with your school.
+Beyond that, CS in Schools will do all the work of providing lessons, a volunteer computing professional to coach and mentor the teacher, and resources to work with your school.
 The programme is free to schools and teachers.

 RMIT University wants the next generation of Australian students to have the foundational computing skills that will help them succeed in a world that is being changed by software and hardware.
 To achieve this goal, RMIT has established CS in Schools to help with the professional development of today’s teachers in Australian secondary schools.